 Citizen Emergency Response Training (CERT):

 As a county, we want to be prepared to face any situation that might affect our way of life.
-The blizzards of the 2006/2007 holiday season, floods of 1999, the Ellicott Tornado in 2001, the Hayman Fire and events of September 11th demonstrate how important it is for us to prepare to take care of ourselves, our family and neighbors.
+The events of September 11, 2001, the Ellicott tornado that same year, the blizzards of the 2006/2007 holiday season, the Waldo Canyon Fire in 2012, and the floods and Black Forest Fire in 2013 demonstrate how important it is for us to prepare to take care of ourselves, our family and neighbors.

-Sheriff Terry Maketa has directed the Emergency Services Division to design and implement the CERT Program (link to CERT schedule etc) to accomplish the goal of enhancing the safety of all El Paso County citizens.
+The Emergency Services Division offers CERT classes to accomplish the goal of enhancing the safety of all El Paso County citizens.

 It’s time to take control and CERT can help!